smnspz/recensioni-musica-backend/README.md

-# express-playground
+# Recensioni Musica

-A cookiecutter template for a REST api backend built with typescript, express, prisma and postgres.
+A REST api backend for a school project.

 ## Getting Started